scholarslab/scholarslab.github.io/collections/_people/ursilia-beckles.md

 roles:
 - LAMI Fellow, 2022
 ---
-Ursilia Beckles is a 2022 LAMI Fellow.
+Ursilia Beckles was a 2022 LAMI Fellow.